 To learn more about how to set up for high-quality remote interviews, check out this informative episode of Unmissed Connections.
 Host Chris Carroll has his remote recording set-up down to a science!

-Check out our blog post, The Secret to Filming an Awesome Remote Interview for more in-depth instructions.
+Check out our blog post, 13 Things You Should Do When Filming Remote Interviews for more in-depth instructions.

 The Mixed Footage Video Podcast